Sooner or later your tiny team will grow. Learn how to recruit the best talents at the early stages and make sure they don’t ruin your business.

 Some tasks will be harder to estimate correctly from the first time, and you’ll find yourself adjusting your initial guesses.
 That’s alright!
 Because, after all, most people’s tasks are usually repeating, so gradually you will set them up with some standard story points.
 Like, in my case, I’ve settled with 89 points for any long read I do and 8 points for any Quora answer I write.

-One thing we never do inside our team is comparing story points between employees or whole departments.
+One thing we never do inside our team is compare story points between employees or whole departments.
 The important thing to understand is that Scrum and Agile methodologies are not used for choosing winners in any weird productivity races, and the only person you should be competing with on this matter is yourself.

 The main point of Scrum is to reach your full productivity potential.
 And as long as you feel there is still room to grow, I strongly recommend you to keep score of your story points.